Cycling travel insurance. Let’s be honest - it’s not the most exciting of things to organise before your trip, but it is important…

 Medical expenses and personal accident

 We’ve talked a lot about damage to your bike, but what if you damage yourself while riding?
-It’s important to check you’ve got appropriate cover for your medical expenses – whether under your normal travel policy, a specialist bike travel insurance policy or the EHIC card (but UK residents, bear in mind the EHIC only gives access to state hospitals and things are changing with Brexit, more info from the NHS, here).
+It’s important to check you’ve got appropriate cover for your medical expenses – whether under your normal travel policy, a specialist bike travel insurance policy or the EHIC or GHIC cards (but UK residents, bear in mind the EHIC/GHIC only gives access to state hospitals and things have changed due to Brexit, more info from the NHS, here).

 Be aware that many of the bike insurance policies that aren’t specifically for travel don’t include medical expenses – there’s more detail on this distinction in the chart below.